sachdh-anand/TestOrbit/Readme.md

 bash
 Copy code
 pytest --html=reports/report.html --self-contained-html
+This will execute all the test cases in the tests/ folder and generate an HTML report in the reports/ folder.

 🔧 Framework Modules
 1. Page Object Model (POM)
 Modular Design: Encapsulates UI locators and actions in separate classes.